 Are you looking for quick ways to run WordPress giveaways and are unsure of which giveaway tool to use?
 Don’t worry!
 In this article, we’ll compare Rafflecopter vs Gleam vs RafflePress, the most popular giveaway tools, so you know the strengths of each option and can enjoy running viral giveaways.

 What is a Giveaway Tool?

 A giveaway tool is a web application or plugin that allows you to create and run contests and giveaways on your website.

 Often the tool comes in the form of a giveaway widget, landing page, or an embed code that you can easily add to your site.
-The most popular giveaway tools let you add entry options so that visitors can enter the giveaway.
+The most popular giveaway tools let you add multiple entry options so that visitors can enter the giveaway.

 These entry options usually involve the following actions: